Jetison333/rotg/current-round-rules.md

 Effects are not optional.
 If an effect cannot be resolved, it is not.

+Any person may choose that they are only able to draw at most one card per round.

 # Appendagealism

 The Appendage is a section of the rules.